You're reading the documentation for a development version. For the latest released version, please have a look at Galactic.

 There are also Debian packages available.

-We currently support Ubuntu Linux Focal Fossa (20.04) 64-bit x86 and 64-bit ARM.
+We currently support Ubuntu Linux Jammy (22.04) 64-bit x86 and 64-bit ARM.
 The Rolling Ridley distribution will change target platforms from time to time as new platforms are selected for development.
 Most people will want to use a stable ROS distribution.

 You will need to add the ROS 2 apt repository to your system.
 First, make sure that the Ubuntu Universe repository is enabled by checking the output of this command.